scaleway/scaleway-cli/docs/migration_guide_v2.md

 `scw attach` will connect to the serial port of your Scaleway instance.
 It will create a serial connection to your Scaleway server and make it available in your terminal.
-For instance if you want to open a serial port to the `foobar` instance you would use
+For instance, if you want to open a serial port to the `foobar` instance you would use

 ```shell
 # v1
 scw attach foobar
 ```

-In CLI v2, we don't offer at the moment any support for connecting to serial port.
+In CLI v2, we don't offer at the moment any support for connecting to a serial port.
 We strongly encourage you to connect to your instance using SSH.
 In case your SSH server configuration is broken and you cannot connect to your instance, we encourage you to use the [rescue mode](https://www.scaleway.com/en/docs/activate-rescue-mode-on-my-server/) and fix your SSH server configuration.
 You can still use the serial port in your console.